-In addition to backup, we offer ransomware protection software for Office 365 or G Suite.
+In addition to backup, we offer ransomware protection software for Microsoft 365 or Google Workspace (G Suite).
 SpinOne identifies ransomware and blocks its source, keeping the number of affected data as low as possible.
 After the threat has been neutralized, all encrypted files are recovered from a backup automatically.

 Here you can read more about SpinOne and how it protects you against ransomware.